 Get Expert Advice on What to Put Under Artificial Grass for Drainage

-The best drainage base under artificial grass is not just about one material – it is about the whole system working together.
+The best drainage base under artificial grass is not just about one material β it is about the whole system working together.
 When the membrane, sub-base, screed, and grass are all right for the site, you get a lawn that drains well, feels stable, and lasts far longer.

 At As Good As Grass, we approach drainage as part of the full installation, not an afterthought.
 If your garden is muddy, heavy, dog-used, or just awkward in wet weather, we can recommend the right build-up and install it properly from the ground up.
+Take a look at our artificial grass installation service or get in touch with our team.